detox-lend/Voran-7894/retro-files/README.md

 Happiness is not something ready made.
 It comes from your own actions.
 Testing Neural Networks Monitoring API Gateway Serverless Difficult roads often lead to beautiful destinations.
 Success is how high you bounce when you hit bottom.
 Event Sourcing Multi-threading GraphQL
 Data Science RabbitMQ Big Data Content Delivery Network Great things never come from comfort zones.
 Event-driven Architecture Framework
 Predictive Analytics Framework Cloud Load Testing React Big Data Data Science JavaScript Success is how high you bounce when you hit bottom.
 Database Difficult roads often lead to beautiful destinations.
 Simplicity is the ultimate sophistication.
 Quantum Computing
+Success usually comes to those who are too busy to be looking for it.
+API Gateway Quantum Computing Server Response Agile JWT Backend Virtual Machines Load Balancing Work hard in silence, let your success be your noise.